mokeyzz1/restaurant-database-project/DOCUMENTATION.md

 Description: The Cardinal Pizza and Hoagies database project aims to create an efficient online ordering system for a small restaurant.
 This system enables customers to place orders online, facilitates order management for the restaurant staff, and tracks inventory to ensure timely order fulfillment.

-Purpose: The goal is to enhance customer service by providing a seamless ordering experience, optimize operational efficiency through automated order processing, and improve decision-making with data-driven insights from the database.
+Purpose: The goal is to enhance customer service by providing a seamless ordering experience, optimizing operational efficiency through automated order processing, and improving decision-making with data-driven insights from the database.

+Audience: This documentation is intended for developers, stakeholders interested in restaurant operations, and potential employers seeking insight into your database design and implementation skills.

 ## Database Design
 ### Entity Relationship Diagram